-Effect: Failure to deposit cash bonds in a timely manner could lead to misappropriation of cash bond receipts.
+Effect: Failure to make deposits in a timely manner could result in misappropriation of monies received.

-Recommendation: OSAI recommends that all funds be deposited on a daily basis in accordance with 19 O.S. § 682.
-All monies receipted should be deposited to the Official Depository and then vouchered out.
+Recommendation: OSAI recommends that all funds collected be deposited on a daily basis in accordance with 19 O.S. § 682.
+All monies receipted should be deposited to the Official Depository.

-Views of responsible officials and planned corrective actions: The Sheriff makes every effort to deposit cash bonds on a daily basis.
+Views of responsible officials and planned corrective action: The Sheriff will make every effort to deposit funds on a daily basis.